neo-project/docs/en-us/node/introduction.md

-# NEO node introduction
+# NEO Node Introduction
 Nodes that store all of the blockchain are called “full-nodes”.
 They are connected to the blockchain through a P2P network.
 All the nodes in the blockchain network are equal, they act both as a client interface and as a server.

-There are two full-node programs.
-The first one is Neo-GUI, it has all the basic functions of a user-client including a graphical user interface and is intended for NEO users.
-The second one is Neo-CLI, it provides an external API for basic wallet functions and is intended for NEO developers.
-It will also help other nodes achieve consensus with the network and will be involved in generating new blocks.
+There are two full-node programs:

+- Neo-GUI, which has all the basic functions of a user-client including a graphical user interface and is intended for NEO users.
+- Neo-CLI, which provides an external API for basic wallet functions and is intended for NEO developers.
+It also helps other nodes achieve consensus with the network and is involved in generating new blocks.

-The NEO [network protocol](../network/network-protocol.md) will provide a low level API for some transaction types that are not currently supported by the CLI, such as claiming GAS or sending NEO without an open wallet.
+The NEO [network protocol](../network/network-protocol.md) provides a low level API for some transaction types that are not currently supported by the CLI, such as claiming GAS or sending NEO without an open wallet.

-## NEO node download address
+## NEO client download address

 |      | Neo-GUI                        | Neo-CLI                        |
 | ---- | ---------------------------------------- | ---------------------------------------- |
 | Releases | [Official website](https://www.neo.org/download) or [Github](https://github.com/neo-project/neo-gui/releases) | [Github](https://github.com/neo-project/neo-cli/releases) |
 | Source code | [Github](https://github.com/neo-project/neo-gui) | [Github](https://github.com/neo-project/neo-cli) |

-## Comparison of GUI node and CLI node functions
+## GUI node and CLI node functions comparison

 |           | GUI  | CLI  |
 | --------- | ---- | ---- |